INSURANCE - CAR INSURANCE

 Be sure you're getting quotes for the same type of coverage with each company.
 This is the only way to compare apples to apples and ensure you're getting a price for the coverage you really need.

-Once you’ve gotten quotes and can see who may offer you the best rates, narrow down your list to the top three (or however many you’re comfortable with) and contact an insurance agent that works at the company.
-Most companies have a contact page right on the front of their website with a listed email, phone number, or chat option.
+This step is optional, but it can be helpful to talk through the insurance-buying process with a real person when you're doing it for the first time.
+Alternatively, you can often get quotes and apply for coverage completely online.
+Once you've gotten quotes and can see who may offer you the best rates, narrow down your list to a few and contact an insurance agent who works at the company.
+Most companies have a contact page on their website with a listed email, phone number, or chat option.

 • What type of coverage works best for my car?